 What information is kept about me?

-All counsellors at the centre keep brief notes about each session.
+All counsellors at the centre keep brief notes about each session which are stored on the client record held on a secure client database.
 We routinely collect information on the counselling and psychotherapy we provide to enable us to continually evaluate and develop our service.
-At each session you will be asked to complete a number of questionnaires.
-These questionnaires will help us to keep track on your progress and improvement during counselling.
-An anonymised version of this questionnaire data will be held in a research database which will allow us to monitor outcomes of clients attending the service, to evaluate the effectiveness of our service and to research a number of different patterns and trends over time.
-We do not keep any information in the research database which would identify any individual client.
+Before each session you will be asked to complete a number of questionnaires, sent to you via email.
+These questionnaires will help us to keep track on your progress and improvement during counselling and the data will be held as part of your client record on the secure client database.
+This will allow us to monitor outcomes of clients attending the service and evaluate the effectiveness of our service.
+We may also use anonymised client data to conduct research into different patterns and trends of service use over time.
 This ongoing research into the effectiveness of the service supports the quality assurance of the service and the development of the counselling offered at the centre.

-In addition, there are a number of other research projects that clients can agree to participate in if they wish to do so.
-You may be invited to participate in additional research by members of the centre team.
-Any additional projects you might be invited to participate in will be fully explained to you.
-Participation in these additional projects is optional however the collection of routine outcome monitoring data is a requirement of all clients of the centre and is in keeping with standard practice in healthcare.
-All research conducted at the centre will be led or supervised by researchers and academic staff of the University and are subject to ethical approval from the University of Salford Research Ethics Committee.
+In addition, we will ask you if you would like to be approached as a potential participant in clinic research projects.
+You are free to agree to this or not, and your decision will not affect your access to the service.
+If you agree to be approached, any projects you are invited to participate in will be fully explained to you and you are free to decide whether this is something you want to be involved in.
+Participation in these additional projects is optional, however the collection of routine outcome monitoring data is a requirement of all clients of the centre and is in keeping with standard practice in healthcare.
+All research conducted at the centre will be led or supervised by researchers and academic staff of the University and is subject to ethical approval from the University of Salford Research Ethics Committee.